takahiro-umeda/attendance-checker-for-king-of-time/README.md

 e.g. `docker run --rm --env KING_OF_TIME_LOGIN_ID=xxxxxxxxxxxxxxx --env KING_OF_TIME_LOGIN_PASSWORD=yyyyyyyyyyyyyy --env OPENING_HOUR=9 --env CLOSING_HOUR=18 --env SLACK_INCOMING_WEB_HOOK_URL=https://hooks.slack.com/services/xxxxxxxx/yyyyyyyy/AAAAAAAAAAAA attendance-checker-for-king-of-time:latest`

-### npm/yarn
+### via npm/yarn

 install this package by npm or yarn.

 and, install [ChromeDriver](https://chromedriver.chromium.org/downloads) which should be located in PATH.

-I recommend you to use this program by Docker, because Chrome version and ChromeDriver version must be equal.
+I recommend you to use this program by Docker or GitHub Actions(just fork.), because Chrome version and ChromeDriver version must be equal.

 like docker, run like this.